 DCPROMO demotion fails if it's unable to contact the DNS infrastructure master

-This article provides help to solve an issue where the demotion of a Microsoft Windows Server computer hosting the Active Directory Domain Services (AD DS) or domain controller server role fails.
+This article solves an issue where the demotion of a Windows Server computer that hosts the Active Directory Domain Services (AD DS) or domain controller server role fails.

 Original product version: Windows Server 2012 R2